Part V, second instalment:

 Because what we end up with is a pretty good sketch, or snapshot, of what we tend to call a character, or even, rather more grandiosely, a self.
 Imagine that you are a screenwriter, dreaming up characters to put into dramatic situations and trying to figure out what they might believably do, how they would interact with each other, and respond to events in the storyline.
 You could do a lot worse than filling in this checklist for each of them, and then see how all their secondary characteristics, tastes and tendencies might seem to flow consistently from their wrong-headed theory of suffering.

-For example, you could reverse-engineer from things like, let’s say: speech that avoids difficult subjects and contains a lot of hyperbole and “wow!”, a view containing mostly stuff like rainbows, effort that seems quite dissipated and random, and a livelihood that isn’t connected to any apparently necessary activity – to suggest a 3rd truth of looking away from unpleasant things, avoiding responsibilities that might require engagement with things that can’t be easily walked away from (in case they’re unpleasant), and pretending that everything is great by constantly generating an artificial sense of wonder.
+For example, you could reverse-engineer from things like, let’s say: speech that avoids difficult subjects and contains a lot of hyperbole and “wow!”, a view containing mostly stuff like rainbows, effort that seems quite dissipated and random, and a livelihood that isn’t connected to any apparently necessary activity, avoiding responsibilities that might require engagement with things that can’t be easily walked away from (in case they’re unpleasant) – to suggest a 3rd truth that the remedy is to look away from unpleasant things, and pretend that everything is great by constantly generating an artificial sense of wonder.
 This might in turn suggest a 2nd truth that suffering is caused by accidental confrontations with reality, which contains the whole gamut from wonder – yes – to horror.
 And finally a 1st truth, that there isn’t really all that much suffering, is there? and if there is, it seems to be currently happening to other people who I prefer not to think about, so why go on about it?
-Why be negative? – So who’s that?
+Why be negative?
+Surround yourself with positive people – So who’s that?
 And then what might Buddha call that?

-Whenever I play this “truths game”, and someone begins to form out of the mists – invariably he soon begins to look like a very silly little man.
+Whenever I play this “Four Noble truth game”, and someone begins to form out of the mists – invariably he soon begins to look like a very silly little man.
 And the silliest, most laughable thing, is that he thinks he’s free, and free to pursue his own happiness.
 Then I put on my screenwriter’s hat, and find that, referring to the checklist, I can predict his every move, thought, opinion.
-Everything that he thinks is so wonderfully unique and special and well-considered and researched, can be traced somehow back to how, precisely, he has chosen to misinterpret and twist the Truths this time, under the influence of kilesa.
+Everything that he thinks is so wonderfully unique and special and well-considered and researched, or just “that’s who I am, man – take me or leave me! [but obviously take me – I’m awesome]” can be traced somehow back to how, precisely, he has chosen to misinterpret and twist the Truths this time, under the influence of kilesa.

 And I say “this time” because these selves are fluid, and ever-changing, however fervently they believe in themselves during their brief incarnations, and hold themselves with what they fondly imagine to be immense dignity.